 Reactive Power:

 The portion of electricity that establishes and sustains the electric and magnetic fields of alternating-current equipment.
-Reactive power must be supplied to most types of magnetic equipment, such as motors and transformers.
+Reactive Power must be supplied to most types of magnetic equipment, such as motors and transformers.
 It also must supply the reactive losses on transmission facilities.
-Reactive power is provided by generators, synchronous condensers, or electrostatic equipment such as capacitors and directly influences electric system voltage.
+Reactive Power is provided by generators, synchronous condensers, or electrostatic equipment such as capacitors and directly influences electric system voltage.
 It is usually expressed in kilovars (kvar) or megavars (Mvar).

 The SDT is recommending changes to the Glossary definition to align with the ROP.
 Specifically, the SDT is proposing to capitalize the term “Power” because “Reactive Power” is a defined term and its usage in this definition narrative is intended to have the meaning of the defined term.